royw/cookiecutter-clibones/{{cookiecutter.project_slug}}/README.md

-    task clean  # removes all build artifacts (metrics, docs,...) task build  # lints, formats, checks pyproject.toml, and generates metrics, performs unit tests, performs tox testing, and creates the package. task docs   # creates local documentation, starts a local server, opens the home page of the documents in a browser. task main   # launches the application in the poetry environment.
+    task clean  # removes all build artifacts (metrics, docs,...) task build  # lints, formats, checks pyproject.toml, and generates metrics, performs unit tests, performs multi-python version testing, and creates the package. task docs   # creates local documentation, starts a local server, opens the home page of the documents in a browser. task main   # launches the application in the poetry environment.